spawaskar-cora/cora-docs/docs/user-guide/org-users-projects.md

 !!! tip

-    If you want to edit or delete an accession please make sure that all speciemns under that accession have first been reassigned and another accession and the current coutn is 0 before attempting to edit or delete an accession.
+    If you want to edit or delete an accession please make sure that all specimens under that accession have first been reassigned and another accession and the current count is 0 before attempting to edit or delete an accession.

 ### Instrument Management